cornelltech/IntroCM2016/README.md

 -   The main design decisions made by the different applications/services
 -   How these decisions impact the service in different ways, including: types of usage, nature of content, retention, patterns of consumption etc.

-The presenters will use examples and screenshots from the services they compare, and for extra credit, identify and discuss additional scholarly articles that are related to the service types.
+The presenters will use examples and screenshots from the services they compare, and *must* identify and discuss additional scholarly articles that are related to the service types.
 These articles could be a) describing a related theory, or b) studying and providing insights about the services or other related platforms and systems.
-I will be available to provide some pointers and directions as needed; you will need to approach me by Sunday before your presentation, at the latest, to get help.
+The teaching team will be available to provide some pointers and directions as needed; you will need to approach them by Sunday before your presentation, at the latest, to get help.

 The presentation and discussion after may also refer to past/future trends for this category.
 What's next for these types of services?
 Bonus points for original ways to lead or encourage discussion and participation!